 1) Android Pay

 Google is completely revamping its mobile payment service to compete with Apple Pay and Samsung Pay.
-The revamped Android Pay included in Marshmallow uses a near field communication (NFC) terminal.
-A user can now buy products from any member store and make the payment simply by clicking on the NFC terminal.
-He can further securely make payment by creating a virtual account number without revealing debit and credit card numbers.
-The Android developers have to include Android Pay in mobile apps to facilitate in-app purchases and mobile commerce transactions.
+The updated Android Pay in Marshmallow uses a near-field communication (NFC) terminal.
+Users can now buy products from any member store and pay simply by clicking on the NFC terminal.
+He can securely make payments by creating a virtual account number without revealing debit and credit card numbers.
+Android developers must include Android Pay in mobile apps to facilitate in-app purchases and mobile commerce transactions.

 READ MORE :